Oxygen Enclosures

 Image from Steve and Mary DeGenaro

-1960s Linde's Mobile Hyperbaric Oxygen Chamber
+1960s Linde's Mobile Hyperbaric Chamber

 Topical oxygen therapy encompasses an airtight bag sealed around the wounded surface of a limb and high flow oxygen is fed into the bag flowing over the wound.
 Oxygen is provided to the surface of the wound by diffusion.

 Topical oxygen is sometimes labeled as topical hyperbaric oxygen therapy, but this is incorrect.
 In hyperbaric oxygen, the entire body is exposed to supra-atmospheric pressure and the patient is exposed to increased oxygen pressure by ventilation--thus the increased oxygen pressure is delivered to the wound by perfusion.
 In topical oxygen therapy, the oxygen is provided to the surface of the wound, and oxygen is delivered to the wound by diffusion at the skin's surface.
 The mechanisms of oxygen delivery are thus completely different.
 Advocates for this type of therapy cite decreased costs and increased safety for its usage over hyperbaric oxygen therapy.
-Since neither CMS nor private payors reimburse for this therapy it has fallen into relative disuse.
+Since neither CMS nor private payers reimburse for this therapy it has fallen into relative disuse.

-1987 Perry Dual Place Hyperbaric Chamber
+Perry Dual Place Hyperbaric Chamber

 Image from Roger Huber

-1990s Sechrist Monoplace Hyperbaric Chamber
+1990s Sechrist Monoplace Chamber

 Image Roger Huber